noahbroyles/mcd-voice-bot/README.md

 # mcd-voice-bot
-A selenium bot for doing the voice surveys at McDonalds.
+A selenium bot for doing the voice surveys at McDonald's.
-I'll add docs when I'm done developing it 😉